iamdjaj/challenges/back-end/senior/user-accreditation/README.md

 ## Your coding challenges
 There are two challenges embedded in this:
 * PR review: A developer has taken a stab at implementing this and issued a [PR](https://github.com/yieldstreet/challenges/pull/25).
 You're a fellow developer tasked with reviewing this PR.
 Knowing the context of this requirement, will you approve this PR?
-If not, why not? **NOTE: PLEASE DO NOT COMMENT DIRECTLY ON THE PR, OR MERGE IT.
-PROVIDE YOUR FEEDBACK OFFLINE IN YOUR SOLUTION**
+If not, why not?
 * A better implementation: Can you provide your own implementation for the `POST /user/accreditation` endpoint that's better than [PR #25](https://github.com/yieldstreet/challenges/pull/25)

+**NOTE: PLEASE DO NOT COMMENT DIRECTLY ON THE PR, MERGE IT, OR ISSUE NEW PRs WITH YOUR SOLUTION.
+PROVIDE YOUR SOLUTION OFFLINE TO US IN A ZIP FILE, OR FORK THIS REPO YOUR OWN PRIVATE REPO AND PROVIDE YOUR ANSWERS THERE**

 ### Queuing requests
 As hinted above, to provide consistent latencies, the accreditation endpoint